Did Beyoncé Write on the ‘Savage Remix?’

 Musically, we haven’t heard much from Beyoncé in a while.
-In recent months, it seems like her attention has been primarily focused on her activewear line, Ivy Park, and other professional pursuits.
-But she was back with a bang on April 29 when she and Megan Thee Stallion dropped a remix to Meg’s hit song “Savage.”
+In recent months, she’s been laser-focused on her activewear line, Ivy Park, and other professional pursuits.
+But she came back with a bang on April 29, when she and Megan Thee Stallion dropped a remix to Meg’s hit song “Savage.”

 The remix sees Beyoncé not only rapping but also talking about a variety of popular topics including Tik Tok, “Demon Time” and OnlyFans, which came as a major shock to fans considering how private and lowkey she is.
 Mere moments after the song’s release, it started trending on Twitter and quickly surged to the top slot on Apple Music.

 Fan reactions to “Savage” remix

 There have been thousands of positive posts about the song, with everyone from Zendaya and Kerry Washington to Lil Nas X and Justine Skye praising the remix.

 But once the song hit certain streaming services, some fans said they did not see Beyoncé’s name in the credits.
 Among the credited writers is JAY-Z and Beyoncé’s longtime collaborator The Dream.
 But no Bey, allegedly.

 Confused, many listeners took to Twitter to react.

 “So @Beyonce didn’t write her verses,” asked one Twitter user, who attached a screenshot of the list of writers shown on Apple Music.